Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 • LLMs are incapable of solving complex mathematical expressions involving polynomial equations, differential equations, etc.

-Program of Thoughts (PoT) prompting2 is a prompting technique that separates reasoning from computation.
+Program of Thoughts (PoT) prompting is a prompting technique that separates reasoning from computation.
 To be specific, PoT delegates computation steps to an external language interpreter.
 For instance, the LLM can express the reasoning steps as a Python program, which can be delegated to a Python interpreter to get an accurate response.

 The example input and output pair generated by employing CoT prompting and PoT prompting below illustrate how PoT differs from CoT.